-I always thought that a simple walking tour was all you needed to get a quick look at the local history and culture of the city you were visiting.
+I always thought that a walking tour was all you needed for a quick primer on a new city you’re visiting.

 About Taste Hungary

-Taste Hungary is a tour company that strives to provide people with an authentic look at culture and history through local cuisines.
+Their goal is to provide travelers with an authentic look at Hungarian culture and history through local cuisine

-Taste Hungary offers tours in Slovenia, Austria and Slovakia, along with Hungary itself.
+Taste Hungary offers tours in Slovenia, Austria, Slovakia, and other cities in Hungary.

 My Experience on the Culinary Walk Food Tour with Taste Hungary

 Eating My Way Through the Central Market Hall

 At quarter to ten in the morning my girlfriend and I began making my way tp the famous Budapest Central Market Hall to meet Zsofia, our tour guide for the day.

 After introductions Zsofia began telling us about the history, layout and popularity of the market.